-4. Neuroscience Communication (NSCI 539), (4-units total)
+2. Neuroscience Communication: NSCI 539 (4 units total)

-The Neuroscience Communications course provides each student with an opportunity to organize and give presentations to peers, receive constructive feedback to improve presentation skills, and to provide constructive feedback to their NGP student peers.
-Skills in science communication to non-scientists also are developed.
-Four semesters of NSCI 539 are required for a total of 4-units.
+Taken during the first four semesters, it provides each student with an opportunity to organize and give presentations to peers, receive constructive feedback to improve presentation skills, provide constructive feedback to their NGP student peers, and develop skills in science communication.

-- 5. Responsible Conduct of Research (INTD 500), (1-unit) The purpose of this course is to engage current research trainees in discussions about the responsible conduct of science. - 6.
-Statistics (PM 510, PSYC 501, or equivalent), (4-units) Students with a strong background in statistics may submit a petition to Dawn Burke to take a 500-level computer science, informatics or another relevant course that addresses probabilistic approaches to quantitative research.
+3. Responsible Conduct of Research: INTD 500 (1 unit)

+The purpose of this course is to engage current research trainees in discussions about the responsible conduct of science.

+4. Statistics: PM 510, PSYC 501, or equivalent (4 units)

+Students with a strong background in statistics may submit a petition to Dawn Burke to take a 500-level computer science, informatics or another relevant course that addresses probabilistic approaches to quantitative research.
 The course syllabus for the substitute course must be provided, as well as evidence of previous formal, advanced statistics training to obtain approval from the Director.